Range of Random Walks on Free Products

 \section{Introduction}

-Let $V_1,V_2$ be finite or countable sets with at least two elements and with distinguished elements $o_i\in V_i$ for $i\in \{1,2\}$.
+Let $V_1,V_2$ be finite or countable sets with at least two elements and with distinguished elements $o_i\in V_i$ for $i\in \{1,2\}$, and suppose we are given transition matrices $P_1$ and $P_2$ on $V_1$ and $V_2$.
 The free product of the sets $V_1$ and $V_2$ is given by \mbox{$V:=V_1\ast V_2$,} the set of all finite words over the alphabet $(V_1\cup V_2)\setminus \{o_1,o_2\}$ of the form $x_1\dots x_n$ such that no two consecutive letters $x_j, x_{j+1}$ arise from the same $V_i$.
-Consider a transient Markov chain $(X_n)_{n\in\N_0}$ on $V$ starting at the empty word $o$, which arises from a convex combination of transition matrices on the sets $V_i$.
-For $n\in\N_0$, denote by $R_n$ the number of different states which are visited up to time $n$, that is, $R_n=\bigl|\{X_0,X_1,\dots,X_n\}\bigr|$.
-We are interested whether the sequence of random variables $R_n/n$ converges almost surely to some constant and, if so, to calculate this constant.
-If the limit exists, it is called the \textit{asymptotic range} of the random walk $(X_n)_{n\in\N_0}$.
+Consider a transient Markov chain $(X_n)_{n\in\N_0}$ on $V$ starting at the empty word $o$, which arises from a convex combination of the transition matrices $P_i$ on the sets $V_i$.
+For sake of better visualisation, we may equip $V$ with a graph structure: there is an oriented edge from $x\in V$ to $y\in V$ if and only if the single step transition probability of walking from $x$ to $y$ is strictly positive.
+For $n\in\N_0$, denote by $\mathbf{R}_n$ the number of different states which are visited up to time $n$, that is, $\mathbf{R}_n=\bigl|\{X_0,X_1,\dots,X_n\}\bigr|$.
+We are interested whether the sequence of random variables $\mathbf{R}_n/n$ converges almost surely to some constant and, if so, to calculate this constant and to study its behaviour when varying the parameters of the underlying random walk.
+If the limit exists, it is called the \textit{(asymptotic) range} of the random walk $(X_n)_{n\in\N_0}$.